TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 ];
 ```

-* The first pass transforms and bundles the TypeScript source code and also uses the TypeScript plugin to generate `.d.ts` files
-* The second pass reads the generated `.d.ts` files, uses the dts plugin to bundle them and then deletes the intermediate generated `.d.ts` files
+The first pass transforms and bundles the TypeScript source code and also uses the TypeScript plugin to generate `.d.ts` files.
+The second pass reads the generated `.d.ts` files, uses the dts plugin to bundle them and then deletes the intermediate generated `.d.ts` files.

-* Rolldown is meant to be a drop in replacement, supporting existing rollup plugins, so you might think that this config will just work with rolldown.
-* The problem is that we rely on the passes being executed in series.
+Rolldown is meant to be a drop in replacement, supporting existing rollup plugins, so you might think that this config will just work with rolldown.
+The problem is that we rely on the passes being executed in series.
 Rolldown makes aggressive use of concurrency and runs both passes in parallel.

-There's no way to turn it off.
+There's no way to turn concurrent execution off.
 The manual suggests writing your own build script using the Rolldown API if you want more control.
-* As a starting point I can run each pass separately with a separate Rolldown command.
+As a starting point, I can run each pass separately with separate Rolldown commands.

-* To use Rolldown directly, I first need to add it as a direct dev dependency.
+To use Rolldown directly, I needed to add it as a direct dev dependency.

-* The first pass works as expected.
+The first pass works as expected.
 No faster than Rollup, presumably because most of the time is spent in the TypeScript plugin.

-* The second pass doesn't work at all, dying deep inside Rolldown.
+The second pass doesn't work at all, dying deep inside Rolldown.
 After chopping down the config file I came to the conclusion that it isn't compatible with `rollup-plugin-dts`.

 # Rolldown DTS Plugin

-* Turns out there's a [replacement](https://github.com/sxzz/rolldown-plugin-dts) `rolldown-plugin-dts`.
+It turns out there's a [replacement](https://github.com/sxzz/rolldown-plugin-dts) `rolldown-plugin-dts`.

 ```
 % pnpm add -D -w rolldown-plugin-dts